jimfunk/goews-rebuilt-openscad/README.md

 Hooks are similar to the original ones.
 The shank and post dimensions are configurable.

+### Bolts

+Bolts are similar to the original ones.
+The length and socket width are configurable.

 ## Part generator

 A part generator is included that provides a web interface to generate the supported